weeebdev/cf-tool/README.md

   cf submit -f a.cpp 100 a
   cf submit contest 100 a
   cf submit gym 100001 a
-  cf register 100      Register contest 100.
-  cf list              List all problems' stats of a contest. cf list 1119 cf clist             List top 10 recent contests.
+  cf register 100      Register to contest 100. cf register all      Register to all upcoming contests. cf list              List all problems' stats of a contest. cf list 1119 cf clist             List top 10 recent contests.